 - Every year there are guest lectures on selected topics.

-All above topics will be mostly covered at a high level (possibly covered in more details in other courses).
-A particular focus is put on exploitation of memory vulnerabilities well as on web security.
+All the above topics will be mostly covered at a high level (possibly covered in more detail in other courses).
+A particular focus is put on the exploitation of memory vulnerabilities well as on web security.

-Students will have a overall understanding of security problems in systems and the basic countermeasures.
+- Students will have an overall understanding of security problems in systems and the basic countermeasures.
 They will be able to perform a range of attacks (code injection, etc).

-Final written exam covering all the topics from the lectures.
+- Final written exam covering all the topics from the lectures (75 to 80% of the final grade)

-Additional points for extra participation in class (e.g., 10 minutes presentation on a related topic/mini project).
+- Additional points for extra participation in class (mini projects, presentations on a related topic)